 -

-Era Bell Thompson to Christine Moore Howell, letter Letter.
-Era Bell Thompson, Associate Editor to Christine Moore Howell.
-1948 November 2.
-On Ebony letterhead.
+Era Bell Thompson to Christine Moore Howell, letter Letter from Era Bell Thompson (1905-1986), Associate Editor of Ebony Magazine, to Christine Moore Howell (1899–1972) dated November 2, 1948.
 Requesting answers to questionnaire.
-With envelope addressed to Christine Beauty Shop / Spring Street / Princeton, N.J.
+With envelope addressed to Christine Beauty Shop, Spring Street, Princeton, N.J.

 -